LifeLab - European Researchers' Night

 European Researchers' Night showcases the important contributions that researchers make in society in interactive and engaging ways with a range of hands-on activities, pop up talks, science comedy, music etc. for everyone.
 The event also promotes research and careers to young people and their parents.

-We are keen to hear from YOU if you’d like to be involved in LifeLab, the first European Researchers' Night in Cambridge, which is taking place on Friday 28 and Saturday 29 September 2018.
-We will be hosting events where you’ll be able to share your research with people in Cambridge and Peterborough.
+We are keen to hear from YOU if you’d like to be involved in LifeLab, the first European Researchers' Night in Cambridge, which is taking place on Friday 27 and Saturday 28 September 2019.
+We will be hosting events where you’ll be able to share your research with people in Cambridge, Peterborough AND Ely.
 Events will include:

-- Science busking and stalls in major shopping centres
+- Science busking and stalls in Ely Cathedral and Queensgate Shopping Centre in Peterborough

 - Activities at the Cambridge Science Centre including Europe-inspired food